Skip to Content

 The Definitive Guide to the Director Penalty Notice - Dealing with ATO Debt

 If you’ve received one, it’s crucial to act quickly.
-In this document we break down the elements of a Director Penalty Notice, show you how to read a DPN and what actions you can take.
+In this document we break down the elements of a Director Penalty Notice, show you how to read a DPN and what actions you can take to mitigate your personal liability for tax debts.

-The below sections go through a real life GST Director Penalty Notice, with personal details redacted for privacy.
-This DPN is about as complex as one gets, with both non-lockdown and lockdown amounts.
+The below sections go through a real-life GST Director Penalty Notice, with personal details redacted for privacy.
+This DPN is about as complex as one gets, with both non-lockdown and lockdown amounts, illustrating the different scenarios of director tax obligations.

 How a Director Penalty Notice is Issued

 When issued, a Director Penalty Notice Account is created under the director’s personal ATO record.
-We encourage you to check this twice a week as it provides early warning of an impending DPN being issued.
+We encourage you to check this twice a week as it provides early warning of an impending DPN being issued and the potential for ATO director personal liability.
 You can see this account by navigating to Tax > Accounts > Summary in the director’s personal ATO portal (my.gov.au).

 Director Penalty Notice - Page 1

-The first page of a Director Penalty Notice gives a high level summary of the DPN.
+The first page of a Director Penalty Notice gives a high-level summary of the DPN and the impending director's personal liability.

 Label 1: Type of debt the notice relates to